Skip to main content

 • Starting Katalon Studio version 11.0.0, you can use Katalon WebUI MCP tools to interact with your AUT.
 See Katalon WebUI MCP tools for more details.

-ServerTransport typeServer URL
+ServerTransport typeServer URL/Command and Arguments

 SeleniumHTTP when using mcp-proxy1.
 Run: